metapolator/metapolator/architecture.md

 Other comunications with our business logic and AngularJS will be provided via the AngularJS services api (`module.constant|value|service` etc.).

-When our business logic changes the module it is in some cases mandatory to inform AngularJS of that, to update the views.
+When our business logic changes the model it is in some cases mandatory to inform AngularJS of that, so it updates the views.
 It all boils down to run `$scope.$apply()` or `$scope.$digest()` in one or the other way.
 We will have to document here or in the yet to come Model-Documentation how this has to happen.
-Until there is a better plan, we use the `metapolater.frontend.redraw` method of.
+Until there is a better plan, we use the `metapolater.frontend.redraw` method.
 We use this extensively and no another way.
 When the time comes that we need a more robust/less resource hungry interface we'll have it easy to spot the use cases and to create a propper replacement.